tomohisa/dcb-events.github.io/docs/glossary.md

 ## Process Manager

-Component that orchestrates complex workflows by reacting to events, maintaining state, and dispatching commands to coordinate
+Component that orchestrates complex workflows by reacting to Events, maintaining state, and dispatching commands to coordinate

 ## Projection

-Deriving state from a series of events
+Deriving state from a series of Events

 !!! info